danielmarkschwartz/zenlang/zenspec.md

 ```

 Enums are use to declare constants which are automatically namespaced and have
-their own runtime representation.
+their own run time representation.

 ```
 enum weekday {MON, TUE, WED, THUR, FRI, SAT, SUN};
 // Access as weekday->MON, etc
 ```

-Enums consist of comma seperated list of identifiers, optionally with assignment
+Enums consist of comma separated list of identifiers, optionally with assignment
 expressions that evaluate in compile time to integer constants.
 If the first
 value has no expression, it is assigned to 0.
 Members without expressions
 are automatically defined as the previous value plus one.
 So, MON == 0, TUE ==